 Michelle considered several platforms but ultimately chose Asana for its ease of use and intuitive interface.
 As a bonus, she found that her creative teams were inherently drawn to Asana, as they loved its design.

-“Asana is extremely critical in the time of COVID because it's allowing our cross-functional teams to make requests and keep everything consolidated in one place.” —Michelle Runch, Lead Marketing, Media, and Creative Operations
+“Asana is extremely critical in the time of COVID because it's allowing our cross-functional teams to make requests and keep everything consolidated in one place.” —Michelle Runch, Lead, Media Strategy & Operations

 A few members of Michelle’s team started working with Asana to understand workflow and collect feedback before proceeding to a wider rollout.
 They kicked off with a “Creative Requests” project to hold requests from other teams as tasks, and immediately saw that they could communicate about them in real time via comments.
 They could also see what was coming down the pipeline, prioritize requests, and group them by team—this was the visibility they were looking for.

 Once Asana Forms rolled out, other departments submitted requests directly through an intake form.
 Forms became one of the most critical components in the project management life cycle, collecting key information and automatically turning submissions into Asana tasks within the “Creative Requests” project.

 Michelle also created a tiered timeline system that bucketed programs and events into tiers based on how long it took to plan them.
 Tier one projects had the longest lead time, followed by tiers two and three.
 This indicated to other teams how far in advance they needed to start planning for assets and looping in Michelle’s team for design support.
 Once they submitted a request for creative help, Michelle set clear deadlines for each task in Asana so that designers could begin to execute, and so that the requester had visibility into the delivery dates.